 2. Involve Your Kids In The Planning

-- Let them help with the planning.
+- This is our favorite trick to get your kids to cooperate for photos.
+Let them help with the planning.
 Get them involved.
 When you do this early on and prepare them for what to expect they won’t be surprised.

 - Their willingness to participate will be higher.